flare-lang/flare-lang.github.io/language-reference.md

   library functions such as `Core::Agent::self` and `Core::Agent::spawn`.
 * Reference: A globally unique, opaque value.
 A reference value can only be obtained by calling `Core::new_ref` or by obtaining it from another agent.
-  References are backed by at least 20 bytes of randomly generated data.
-These properties make references practically unforgeable and non-repeatable within a program's lifetime.
+  References are unforgeable and are thus commonly used to represent capabilities.
 * Pointer: A native pointer.
 These are usually obtained by calling into various functions provided by the runtime system.
 As Flare has no syntax for dereferencing pointers, pointer values are effectively opaque to Flare code.